novecapa/CarharttWIP/README.md

 Contributions are welcome!
 If you would like to contribute to this project, please open an issue to discuss the proposed changes or submit a pull request with your enhancements.

+## Disclaimer

+All images used in this demo app are the property of **Carhartt**.
+This project is intended solely for educational and demonstration purposes.
+The developer does not claim any ownership of these images.

+Carhartt retains all rights to the images, logos, and any other intellectual property associated with its brand.
+The developer is not responsible for any legal issues that may arise from the use of these materials.

+If you are the rights holder and wish for these images to be removed, please contact us, and we will promptly take them down.

 ## License

 This project is licensed under the [MIT License](LICENSE).